 Of all the traditions of barbecue, pulled pork has held on to its roots far more than any other.
 Large cuts of tough, cheap pork smoked for hours at low temperatures, then pulled apart by hand and served on a bun or in a pile.
-While pulled pork has held on to its tradition there is still a lot of variation region to region.
+While pulled pork has held on to its tradition there is still a lot of variation from region to region.
 We've tried to bring together the best traditions with my own experience to produce a method for the best odds pulled pork.
 While you probably won't win any competitions with this method, it's easy and sure to please a crowd.

 Choose the Cut